Nikkiramesh424/salesforce-self-learning/Day-2/README.md

 - Developed interactive Lightning Web Components with Parent-Child communication.
 - Improved knowledge of writing optimized and scalable Apex code.

-## Documentation

-The complete implementation report for Day 2 is available in the **Documentation** folder.

 ## Screenshots

 All screenshots related to the practical tasks are available in the **Screenshots** folder for reference.